 - Takeovers (Scheme of Arrangement under S.366 of Companies Act 2016).

 One of the main advantages of embarking on a merger and acquisition transaction by way of share purchase in a company is that no transfer of ownership for assets are required.
-This may save the buyer money as payment of stamp duty for transfer of real estate assets attracts a higher stamp duty rate as compared to a share transfer.
+This may save the buyer money as the payment of stamp duty for the transfer of real estate assets attracts a higher stamp duty rate as compared to a share transfer.
 In this type of acquisition, the buyer essentially acquires the company in question together with all its movable and immovable assets, employees and business.
 It is also common for buyers (normally bigger companies) to acquire smaller companies which have certain permits and licences (which may not be assignable).
 In such circumstances, the buyer will acquire the target company together with its existing permits and licenses, which will allow the buyer to operate the intended business through the acquired entity.

 Key Laws & Regulations